 When planting zucchini, you can plant them either as individual plants or grouped on hills.
 How you grow zucchini squash is up to you, based on how many zucchini plants you intend to grow and how much room you have to grow them.

 After the chance of frost has passed, plant two to three seeds 36 inches apart.
 The seeds should be planted about an inch deep.
 Thin to one plant per spot once the seeds have sprouted and have grown their first set of true leaves.

 Zucchini Plants on a Hill

 After the chance of frost has passed, mound up soil about 6 – 12 inches high and 12 – 24 inches wide.
 On the top of the hill, in a circle, plant four or five zucchini seeds.
 Thin the seedlings down to two or three per hill once the seedlings have their first set of true leaves.

 You can also start zucchini indoors in order to get a head start on the season.
 Start zucchini seeds indoors four to six weeks before the last from date and plant out in the garden after all chances of frost have passed.

 Once seedlings are established, mulch around the plants.
 Mulching helps to keep the ground temperature stable and also helps the soil retain water.
 These two things will help the zucchini plant have an earlier and larger crop.

 Make sure that your zucchini plants get at least 2 inches of water a week.
-If you do not receive enough rainfall to do this, supplement with manual watering.
-Use a soaker hose or other method to water the plants below their leaves.
-Watering using a sprinkler can cause the zucchini plants to develop powdery mildew.
+If you don’t receive enough rainfall, supplement with manual watering.
+Use a soaker hose or other method to water the plants below their leaves as watering using a sprinkler can cause the zucchini plants to develop powdery mildew.